Cross-Vendor Reproducibility of Radiomics-based Machine Learning Models for Computer-aided Diagnosis

 Related papers

-This study introduces a novel multi-tiered self-contrastive model tailored for the application of microwave radiometry (MWR) breast cancer detection.
+This study introduces a novel multi-tiered self-contrastive model tailored for microwave radiometry (MWR) in breast cancer detection.

-Our approach encompasses three distinct models: Local-MWR (L-MWR), Regional-MWR (R-MWR), and Global-MWR (G-MWR)
+Our approach incorporates three distinct models: Local-MWR (L-MWR), Regional-MWR (R-MWR), and Global-MWR (G-MWR)

-These models are cohesively integrated through the Joint-MWR (J-MWR) network, which leverages the self-contrastive data generated at each analytical level to enhance detection capabilities.
+These models are integrated through the Joint-MWR (J-MWR) network, which leverages self-contrastive results at each analytical level to improve diagnostic accuracy.

 The high dimensionality of radiomic feature sets, the variability in radiomic feature types and potentially high computational requirements all underscore the need for an effective method to identify the smallest set of predictive features for a given clinical problem.